-- Read this syllabus, and be prepared to verify in a required Canvas activity that you have received it, have read it, and understand its contents. - Attend all class sessions, and participate!
+- Read this syllabus, and be prepared to verify in a required Canvas activity that you have received it, have read it, and understand its contents. - Attend all class sessions, watch and/or read all posted asynchronous class material in a timely fashion, and participate!
 Participating includes: - paying attention - discussing clicker question answers and class concepts with other students - being an attentive partner when pair-programming in lab - asking questions - There is a general rule-of-thumb for college-level courses:

 To be successful in a course, you should plan to spend at least 2 hours outside of class for each 1 hour of college course credit.
-That implies an estimate of at least 6 hours a week spent outside of class for this 3-credit course.
+That implies an estimate of at least 8 hours a week spent outside of class for this 4-credit course.